Tell Me about Rubies

 Thought to represent good fortune, courage and devotion, rubies were often used to adorn suits of armour and sword hilts.

-Ruby is also the gem to represent the 40th wedding anniversary.
+Ruby is also the gemstone to represent the 40th Wedding Anniversary.

-Oval and cushion cut rubies look fantastic when set in pendants and earrings, but princess cut and round brilliant are also popular.
+Rubies can be cut into Oval and cushion styles, they look fantastic when set in pendants and earrings, but princess cut and round brilliant are also popular.

-They were the most popular type of gem to be worn in the Victorian era; often animal and bug pieces would be created and set with Rubies and diamonds.
+They were the most popular type of gemstone to be worn in the Victorian era; often animal and bug pieces would be created and set with Rubies and diamonds.

 Victorians were fascinated by this kind of jewellery

-Used by royalty to ward off evil spirits, it was thought that rubies would get darker when in the company of evil and lighter again when it was gone.
+Used by royalty to ward off evil spirits, it was thought that rubies would get darker when in the company of evil and lighter again when the evil was gone.